 The traditional villa has been carefully renovated to maximise the indoor/outdoor flow and to provide adequate space to implement the planned and emergent curriculum and the prepared environment.
 All core curriculum areas have been thoughtfully catered for and are available for the children at any time.
 The property has been renovated to 100% building code and is extremely safe for children, a strong perimeter fence surrounds the garden area and a security system has been installed.
 All access gates to the centre are totally secure and can only be opened by adults.
 We aim for a “home from home” experience for children and their families.

 Please dress your child “ready for action!”
 They will be busy all day and do not want to be limited in any way by their clothing.
 Whilst art aprons will be worn for messy work, clothes will still get dirty.
 Please dress your child in named, suitable clothes that they can manage independently.
 Please always bring two changes of named clothes for your child every day.
 Please ensure your child has a named sunhat and a warm jacket every day.
 If your child loves carpentry, they will need to wear ‘closed in’ shoes whilst at the carpentry table.

 Teachers and Supervision

 All staff have been carefully selected for their dedication to excellence in Early Childhood Education and embrace our Policies and Procedures at Pebbles.
 There is always a Person Responsible on site who is fully trained and has a first aid certificate.
 We prefer the child/staff ratios on site to be 1:8 for the 3-5 year olds, 1:6 for the 2-3 year olds and 1:4 for the under twos.
 Off site our ratios are a minimum of 1:4

 Please contact the centre if your child is going to be absent.
 All absences will be charged at the full rate.
 We are not open on public holidays and there will be no charge.
-All families can take a two week holiday at a 50% reduction on fees each year.
+All families can take a three week holiday at a 50% reduction on fees each year.

 20 Hours ECE